loverhacking/cs61a-sp24/README.md

-My solution for cs61a sp24, part work from fa20
+My solution for cs61a sp24, part lab and proj from sp23